kubbafox/protractor-cucumber-typescript-example/README.md

 ### File Structures

+`.circleci` Configuration to run E2E as part of CI/CD pipe.
+Using CircleCi as an example.

 `data` Where we load test data, it can (should) be replaced by a API service to get data from DB.
 For now we use a `test-actors.json` to mock the response.

 `features` Cucumber test features are located here.